-Ankylosing spondylitis (AS) is a type of arthritis linked to long-term inflammation in the joints of your spine.
+Ankylosing spondylitis (AS) is a type of arthritis characterized by long-term inflammation in the joints of your spine.

-The most common symptoms of AS are pain and stiffness in the back and hips.
+The most common symptoms of AS are pain and stiffness in your back and hips.
 These symptoms tend to get more noticeable over time.

 AS can also cause complications such as:

 If you have AS, you can do several things to help lessen symptoms as well as the disease’s progression.